MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/outlook-issues/crash-issues.md

 ## Procedure

-To help troubleshoot Outlook issues in an Office 365 environment, follow these steps.
+To help troubleshoot Outlook issues in a Microsoft 365 environment, follow these steps.

 ### Step 1: Investigate possible issues caused by add-ins